HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ## 4. **Set up the container**
-Now we will add code for our main web page content.
+Now add the code for our main web page content.

 - [ ] Create a `<div>` with the class `container` inside the `<body>` tags after the `<h1>` header tag.
 - [ ] Inside this container, create nine more `<div>` elements, each representing a box.
 Assign appropriate classes and labels to each box as shown below: